 Upgrade Your Savings and Investments First, Then Your Lifestyle

 We see it all the time, people who earn more, spend more.
-During my times working with retiree’s and near retiree’s at my previous firm, we’d come across someone making half a million dollars a year, yet the only money they’re strategically saving is their 401(k) and stock options.
+During my time working with retirees and near-retirees at my previous firm, we’d come across someone making half a million dollars a year, yet the only money they’re strategically saving is their 401(k) and stock options.
 Sure, that may sound like a lot once you max out contributions and receive another $20,000 a year in stock, but based on their spending levels, there’s no way they could maintain that spending in retirement when they don’t have the income from their job.

 The next time you get a raise, bonus, or influx of cash, think about increasing your savings rate first BEFORE increasing your lifestyle.
 When your savings rate grows concurrently or even faster than your spending rate, you’ll set yourself up for success further down the road.